-Centered at the Hospital of the University of Pennsylvania (HUP), the program also supplies neuroradiologic services to The Children's Hospital of Philadelphia (CHOP), Pennsylvania Hospital and Philadelphia Veterans' Administration Hospital.
+Centered at the Hospital of the University of Pennsylvania (HUP), the program also supplies neuroradiologic services to The Children's Hospital of Philadelphia (CHOP), Penn Presbyterian Medical Center, Pennsylvania Hospital and Philadelphia Veterans' Administration Hospital (PVAMC), as well as multiple suburban outpatient imaging centers.
+Within these settings, fellows will receive training at Level 1 trauma centers, a comprehensive stroke center, a world-renowned pediatric medical center, and one of the nation’s leading cancer centers.

 Scope of Training